sustainable-computing-io/susql-operator/doc/helm-installation.md

 ### Prerequisites

-Kepler is assumed to be installed in the cluster. `helm`, `kubectl`, and `go` are also required to deploy.
+Kepler is assumed to be installed in the cluster. `helm`, `kubectl`, and `go` are also required to deploy with Helm.

 ### Installation